PremUkkoji/website-blocker/README.md

 # website-blocker
-This is python program which does'nt allow websites to load which are distracting while working hours This file will run automatically when you start your pc/laptop
+This is the python program which does'nt allow websites to load which are distracting while working hours This file will run automatically when you start your pc/laptop

 # Changes you can make in program as per your convenience